jjudson28/ISU462_2020_CoopExercises/README.md

 	>5. `exampletextfile.txt`: example tab-delimited text file with header, for use with `Basics_of_R.Rmd`
 	>6. `species.txt`: example tab-delimited text file with header, for use with `Basics_of_R.Rmd` "try it yourself" section.

-2. `Chapter03`: Folder containing introductory R materials and Chapter 3 ("Population Structure and Correlations Among Loci") exercises for Population and Quantitative Genetics text (Coop 2020)
+2. `Chapter03`: Folder containing Chapter 3 ("Population Structure and Correlations Among Loci") exercises for Population and Quantitative Genetics text (Coop 2020)

 	**Contents**

 	>1. `3.0.1_Computational_Activity.Rmd`: Computational activity corresponding to section 3.0.1 of Coop (2020)
 	>2. `3.0.4_Computational_Activity.Rmd`: Computational activity corresponding to section 3.0.4 of Coop (2020)

-3. `Chapter04`: Folder containing introductory R materials and Chapter 4 ("Genetic Drift and Neutral Diversity") exercises for Population and Quantitative Genetics text (Coop 2020)
+3. `Chapter04`: Folder containing Chapter 4 ("Genetic Drift and Neutral Diversity") exercises for Population and Quantitative Genetics text (Coop 2020)

 	**Contents**